tsdev/spinw/docs/pages/spinw/spinw.gencoupling.md

 `maxDistance`
-: Maximum bond length that will be stored in the obj.coupling property in units of Angstrom.
-Default is 8.
+: Maximum bond length that will be stored in the obj.coupling property in units of Å. Default is 8.

 `maxSym`
 : Maximum bond length until the symmetry equivalent bonds are